-Discover this land like never before.
+Discover Montana like never before.
 Our family have been guiding adventurous guests into the Beartooth Mountains and the Custer Forest for over 20 years.
 We share our ranching heritage, love of ancient history, the sublime beauty of the wilderness, wild life viewing opportunities, and superb fishing.
 And it is possible sometimes, to share these things all in the same day!

 Transfigured, looking over yet another vista, you’ll get the feeling that you are the first person to take in this unforgettable countryside.
 And yet, the Mountain Shoshoni, the Sheepeater, and the Crow Indian and long before them the Ancient Peoples were hunting, fishing, and vision-questing in the area for a longer time than you can wrap your brain around.
 Archaeologists tell us they have found remains along these trails carbon dating back 9,000 years.